 There are no challenge ratings in Cypher, and no balancing apart from general guidelines for Tier 1 characters survivability.
 Cypoher characters that engage in combat have no guarantees of survival whatsoever.

 Power Is Earned, Heroism Proven

 Unlike many modern RPGs, your character starts with little power.
 Your meager means and abilities at first level encourage lateral thinking to get you out of trouble.
 Rising to a challenge (or fleeing it) means more when their life is on the line.

 Finally a substantial difference, phew.
-Cypher characters start the game at Tier 1 which is not your meager Level 1 in D&D speak.
+Cypher characters start the game at Tier 1, which is not your meager Level 1 in D&D speak.
 They are already accomplished and above average.
 Think Level 3 or 4 in D&D. This is a conscious design choice by the system, where you start with a couple of abilities and can already accomplish minor heroic things and have fun from the get-go.
-That being said, the system does not prevent you from starting as a lowly peasant with nothing but pitchforks, for those low fantasy grinds.
-You don’t even need to hack the system just customize your characters and abilities to suit.
+That being said, the system does not prevent you from starting as a lowly peasant with nothing but pitchforks for those low fantasy grinds.
+You don’t even need to hack the system - just customize your characters and abilities to suit.

 Devil is in the Details

-Nowadays when people ask me to define Cypher System, I tell them it’s an old school way of play with modern storytelling tools baked right in.
+Nowadays when people ask me to define the Cypher System, I tell them it’s an old school way of play with modern storytelling tools baked right in.

 Of course, there are a lot of mechanical details we didn’t cover here.
-Such as redux of stats from classical 6 to 3, spending those stats as pools instead of hit points, static DC numbers, and other innovative mechanics that actually separate Cypher from traditional and old school games.
+Such as the redux of stats from classical 6 to 3, spending those stats as pools instead of hit points, static DC numbers, and other innovative mechanics that actually separate Cypher from traditional and old school games.
 You may or may not like these.
 They click for some, like me, but seem horrible abominations to others.

-The sentiment on how the game is played, what is fun and what works is shared with OSR, but mechanically Cypher is a modern system that is not afraid to break the mold and offer a new take on our favorite hobby.
+The sentiment on how the game is played, what is fun and what works is shared by OSR, but mechanically Cypher is a modern system that is not afraid to break the mold and offer a new take on our favorite hobby.